I’ve been collecting watches for more than 25 years. I buy watches, sell them, and then buy some more.

 There are several time-tested strategies for watch investment.
 And as you may have already guessed, it won’t do you good to buy some Swiss watches by adorable price with the hope of selling them at higher costs in the future.
 In fact, you are most likely to lose money if you decide to sell these Swiss watches someday.

-In order to understand how the market works and what watches are good for investment, it’s necessary to begin by finding out who buys expensive luxury watches and for what reasons.
+In order to understand how the market works and what watches are good for investment, it’s necessary to begin by finding out who buys expensive luxury watches or gold watches and for what reasons.
 In other words, you need to create and understand your buyer’s persona.

 There are 4 main types of luxury watch buyers.